keycloak/keycloak-quickstarts/service-springboot-rest/README.md

 You can open the public endpoint directly in the browser to test the service.
 The other endpoint require invoking with a bearer token.
-To invoke these endpoints use one of the example quickstarts:
+To invoke these endpoints use the [app-springboot](../app-springboot/README.md) example quickstart.

-* [app-springboot](../app-springboot/README.md) - SpringBoot application that invokes the example service.
-Requires service example to be deployed.
-* [app-jee-html5](../app-jee-html5/README.md) - HTML5 application that invokes the example service.
-Requires service example to be deployed.
-* [app-jee-jsp](../app-jee-jsp/README.md) - JSP application packaged that invokes the example service.
-Requires service example to be deployed.

 Integration test of the Quickstart
 ----------------------------------